KarlM0/Pexesooo/README.md

 Both apps follow a shared dark-theme design language defined in `DESIGN.md` (CSS custom properties, three typefaces — Fraunces / Manrope / JetBrains Mono — and a small component library).
 A few elements are deliberate, documented extensions of that system:

 - **Card flip** — a restrained 0.3s eased `rotateY`, a stated exception to the base "single entrance animation" motion rule.
-- **File / folder picker pair, set list, player turn-strip, repo link, and the loading indicator** — derived from the base tokens where the component library has no existing pattern.
+- **File / folder picker pair, set list, resolution selector, player turn-strip, repo link, and the loading indicator** — derived from the base tokens where the component library has no existing pattern.

 These are flagged in the source as candidates for inclusion in `DESIGN.md`.